-How to Use Historical Quality Score Data for Better Ads
+6 Top Tips to Improve Your Google Ads Ad Relevance

 Google’s tool also provides a downloadable report with technical details that can be passed along to the web developer for troubleshooting.

-AdWords also reviews mobile landing pages, so performance of landing pages from a mobile perspective should be a consideration for all advertisers.
+Google Ads reviews mobile landing pages as well, so the performance of landing pages from a mobile perspective should be a consideration for all advertisers.

 Top Tips

-Expected CTR
+Component: Expected CTR

-AdWords calculates an expected CTR representing the likeliness of the ad receiving a click when it is served.
+Google Ads calculates an expected CTR representing the likeliness of the ad receiving a click when it is served.
 The expected CTR doesn’t take ad rank or ad extensions into consideration.

-The expected CTR is different from the CTR in the AdWords account.
+The expected CTR is different from the CTR in the Google Ads account.

 The expected CTR is estimated based on how the keyword performs in the account along with other advertisers’ accounts.
 Pausing keywords also pauses the quality scores, so they will not change over time.

-Low CTRs or a below average expected CTR could occur for a variety of reasons.
+Low CTRs or a below-average expected CTR could occur for a variety of reasons.

 One of these is the ad copy not being closely connected to the keyword.
-For example, someone searching for “feather pillow” is less likely to click on an ad for “best pillows.”
+For example, someone searching for [thermal mugs] is less likely to click on a brand ad for a kitchen store.

 Oftentimes, even though the keyword and ad copy are closely connected, the keywords could be triggered by irrelevant searches.
 This can be discovered in the search terms reports by examining the individual queries and themes triggering ads.

-Focusing on negative keywords and keyword match types can improve CTRs, which will improve your quality score.
+Focusing on adding negative keywords and adjusting keyword match types can improve CTRs, which will improve your quality score.

 Top Tips

-- Check below average expected CTR to ensure the ads are matching the keyword grouping.
+5. Check below-average expected CTR to ensure the ads are matching the keyword grouping.

 Final Thoughts

 Historical quality score data is incredibly helpful for identifying any optimization you need to do to improve your ad relevance, landing page experience, or expected CTR.

 Use it to start making smarter decisions and better PPC ads now!

 Image Credits